2.8 Exponents: The Exponential Function $a^x$

 - $a^0 = 1$

-- $a^n = a \cdot a \cdot \dots \cdot a$ (n times)
+- $a^n = a \cdot a \cdot \dots \cdot a$ ($n$ times)

-- $a^{-n} = \frac{1}{a^n}$
+- $a^{-n} = \dfrac{1}{a^n}$

 - $a^{\frac{m}{n}} = \sqrt[n]{a^m}$